Orthopedic Surgery located in Lower Manhattan, New York, NY & Flushing, NY

 If you suffer from a rotator cuff tear that causes persistent shoulder pain and weakness or interferes with your normal activities, rotator cuff repair may be the solution.
-Fellowship-trained arthroscopic surgeon Neil Mulchandani, MD, performs minimally invasive rotator cuff repair at City Orthopedics in Chinatown, New York City.
+Fellowship-trained arthroscopic surgeon Neil Mulchandani, MD, performs minimally invasive rotator cuff repair at City Orthopedics in Flushing and Chinatown, New York City.
 To find out if you need rotator cuff repair, call or book an appointment online today.

 Rotator cuff repair surgery restores a torn tendon in your rotator cuff.
 People of all ages get rotator cuff tears, whether from sudden injuries or degenerative damage that occurs over time.
 You can tear your rotator cuff partially or completely.

 If your tear is complete, rotator cuff repair may involve reattaching the tendon to the head of your upper arm bone (humerus) with stitches.
 Partial tears may only need a trimming procedure to restore smooth movement in your shoulder joint.
 The team at City Orthopedics uses the least invasive procedure to repair your specific type of injury.

 Why would I need rotator cuff repair surgery?

 The team at City Orthopedics considers every available conservative treatment before recommending surgery.
 If shoulder pain continues to bother you despite nonsurgical treatments, such as platelet-rich plasma (PRP), you may need rotator cuff repair.

 Other indications for rotator cuff repair surgery include: